 “My kids are now aged six, nine and 11 and I homeschool them,” she said.
 “We get up and start school by 9 a.m.
 We finish up between 1:30-2 p.m.
 Then we do housework and chores.
 I answer any important emails at that time.
 Later in the evening is when I get most work done on the business.”

 While she adores her time at home, a break once in a while would be nice, she said.

 “Since I homeschool my kids, I don’t get free time during the day,” Whitney, a breast cancer survivor, said.
-“So I guess my perfect day would be to go shopping and out to lunch with a friend with no kids!”
+“So I guess my perfect day is to go shopping and to lunch with a friend with no kids!”